FabricMC/fabric-docs/develop/data-generation/block-models.md

 Doors and trapdoors are a little different.
 Here, you have to make three new textures - two for the door, and one for the trapdoor.

+1. The door:
-1. **The door**.
-It has two parts - the upper half and the lower half. **Each needs its own texture:** in this case `ruby_door_top` for the upper half and `ruby_door_bottom` for the lower.
+    - It has two parts - the upper half and the lower half. **Each needs its own texture:** in this case `ruby_door_top` for the upper half and `ruby_door_bottom` for the lower.
-The `registerDoor()` method will create models for all orientations of the door, both open and closed.
+    - The `registerDoor()` method will create models for all orientations of the door, both open and closed.
-**You also need an item texture!** Put it in `assets/<mod_id>/textures/item/` folder.
+    - **You also need an item texture!** Put it in `assets/<mod_id>/textures/item/` folder.
+2. The trapdoor:
-2. **The trapdoor**.
-Here, you need only one texture, in this case named `ruby_trapdoor`.
+   - Here, you need only one texture, in this case named `ruby_trapdoor`.
 It will be used for all sides.
-Since `TrapdoorBlock` has a `FACING` property, you can use the commented out method to generate model files with rotated textures = the trapdoor will be "orientable".
+   - Since `TrapdoorBlock` has a `FACING` property, you can use the commented out method to generate model files with rotated textures = the trapdoor will be "orientable".
 Otherwise, it will look the same no matter the direction it's facing.

 <DownloadEntry visualURL="/assets/develop/data-generation/block-model/ruby_door_trapdoor_big.png" downloadURL="/assets/develop/data-generation/block-model/ruby_door_trapdoor_textures.zip">Ruby Door and Trapdoor</DownloadEntry>

-## Custom Block Models and Datagen Methods {#custom-models-and-methods}
+## Custom Block Models {#custom-block-models}

-In this section, we'll create the models for a **vertical slab block** with Oak Log textures => _Vertical Oak Log Slab_.
+In this section, we'll create the models for a Vertical Oak Log Slab, with Oak Log textures.

 _Points 2. - 6. are declared in an inner static helper class called `CustomBlockStateModelGenerator`._

 ### Custom Block Class {#custom-block-class}

-Create a `VerticalSlab` block with a `FACING` property and a `SINGLE` boolean property, like in the [Block States](../blocks/block-states) tutorial. `SINGLE` will indicate if there are both slabs.
+Create a `VerticalSlab` block with a `FACING` property and a `SINGLE` boolean property, like in the [Block States](../blocks/blockstates) tutorial. `SINGLE` will indicate if there are both slabs.
 Then you should override `getOutlineShape` and `getCollisionShape`, so that the outline is rendered correctly, and the block has the correct collision shape.

 @[code lang=java transcludeWith=:::datagen-model-custom:voxels](@/reference/latest/src/main/java/com/example/docs/block/custom/VerticalSlabBlock.java)